 London’s a fantastic city – I enjoyed working in the smoke for many years - but commuting often creates a single thread life.
 London vs. Bristol?
 Crushed up against an armpit on the Central Line or cycle to your outside work interests?
 Black end of day nostrils or clean air?

-If I’ve sparked your interest, then drop a line to Fran via email@example.com.
+If I’ve sparked your interest, then click here to visit our website and find out more, or drop a line to Fran via email@example.com.
 Perhaps we can deliver the future of marketing together.
 Wouldn’t that be great?